Tensor-Titans/Lmaghrib-BinYedik/README.md

 # Lmaghrib-BinYedik
 ![DALLE2024-05-1818 45 51-AbannerforaGitHubrepositoryforanapplicationcalledLmaghrib-BinYedikwhichguidestouristsinMorocco ThedesignshouldfeatureMoroccancul-ezgif com-webp-to-jpg-converter](https://github.com/Tensor-Titans/Lmaghrib-BinYedik/assets/49345542/5ee03377-1f54-4fac-bb4e-1a252fec07d9)

+ # This project was made in the 2024 ThinkAI GenAI Hackathon Under the theme of Tourism

- Lmaghrib-BinYedik Combines detailed information on Moroccan monuments, cuisine, directions, pricing, and assistance into a single, user-friendly chatbot like platform.
+ Lmaghrib-BinYedik Combines detailed information on Moroccan monuments, directions, pricing, and assistance into a single, user-friendly chatbot like platform.

  ## We Offer:

 - **Comprehensive Information**: Detailed descriptions and histories of Moroccan monuments.
-- **Culinary Insights**: Information about traditional Moroccan cuisine, including popular dishes and recipes.
 - **Navigation Assistance**: Accurate directions and maps to help you explore the city you visied with ease.
 - **Pricing Details**: Up-to-date information on Monuments entry fees, food prices, and other costs.
 - **User Support**: Assistance and tips to enhance your travel experience.